7 Reasons You are Gaining Weight in a Calorie Deficit

 • Ashwaganda

 Your BMR is the rate at which your body uses energy while at rest to keep you alive (i.e., your basic functions such as breathing and digestion).
-A decreased BMR means that you are not burning as many calories while at rest.
-If your body is not burning as many calories while at rest, then you could easily be overestimating your caloric needs and not truly be in a caloric deficit.
+A lower BMR means that you are not burning as many calories while at rest.
+If your body is not burning as many calories while at rest, then you could easily be over estimating your caloric needs, and not truly be in a caloric deficit.

 A few factors that can cause your metabolic rate to be slowed include:

-As explained earlier cortisol, your stress hormone, directly affects your metabolism.
-This can elevate your blood pressure, slow digestion, cause muscle pain and tension, decrease quality of sleep and much more.
-So managing your stress is imperative.
-Some ways you can manage your stress include: exercise, therapy, meditation, journaling, breath work and supplementation.
+As explained earlier, the stress hormone cortisol directly affects your metabolism.
+It can elevate your blood pressure, slow digestion, cause muscle pain and tension, decrease quality of sleep and much more.
+Managing your stress is therefore imperative.
+Helpful ways to manage stress include exercise, therapy, meditation, journaling, breath work and supplementation.

 Lack of adequate sleep

-Lack of sleep is yet another reason why you may not be losing weight in your deficit.
-As mentioned earlier, lack of sleep can cause disruptions in hormones, especially those that regulate your appetite ( Ghrelin and Leptin) and Cortisol our stress hormone, which can slow your metabolism.
-In addition to slowing your metabolism, lack of sleep can also negatively affect your decision-making skills, such as simple addition for adding up your caloric intake, as well as limit your ability to make the most informed nutrition decisions due to elevated hunger levels.
+Lack of sleep is another reason why you may not be losing weight in a calorie deficit.
+As mentioned earlier, lack of sleep can cause disruptions in hormones, especially those that regulate your appetite (namely ghrelin and leptin) as well as cortisol, the stress hormone that can slow your metabolism.
+Lack of sleep can also negatively affect your decision-making skills, which can make it challenging to keep track of calories, and limit your ability to make informed nutrition decisions.

-Ways you can improve your sleep include setting up a bed time routine that allows for 7-9 hours of sleep nightly and limiting screen tie around your planned bed time.
+Ways you can improve your sleep include establishing a bedtime routine that allows for 7-9 hours of sleep nightly, and limiting screen time before bed.
 If there are any other sleep disturbances, then it is important to reach out to a sleep expert.

 Extreme restrictive caloric intake

-When you begin a VERY restrictive diet your body is unable to keep up with the demands and energy needs of your basic functions, such as digestion and respiration.
-So when you add in all of the other non-active activities you do on a daily basis i.e. brushing your teeth or walking around, then your body is shorted even further.
-This puts your body on high alert as it’s main goal is to keep itself alive!
-So what happens next is your body begins to slow itself down to burn less energy in order to preserve functioning at all cost.
-This leads to slowing down your progress and making it harder to lose weight in the future.
+When you begin a VERY restrictive diet, your body might be unable to meet the energy needs of your basic functions, such as digestion and respiration.
+When you factor in all of the other activities you do on a daily basis, from brushing your teeth to walking around, then your body is shorted even further.
+Your body can begin to slow itself down, burning less energy in order to preserve functioning at all cost.

 Imagine this scenario:

-Reminder, the definition of VERY restrictive is individualized as everyone has their own energy needs.
-Ask your dietitian what your needs look like and if you are over restricting.
+Reminder that the definition of VERY restrictive is individualized, as everyone has their own energy needs.
+Ask your dietitian what your needs look like, and find out whether you might be over-restricting.

 Hormonal imbalance